JorelAli/CommandAPI/docssrc/src/setup_shading.md

 ## Shading with Maven

-To shade the CommandAPI into a maven project, you'll need to use the `commandapi-shade` dependency, which is optimized for shading and doesn't include plugin-specific files _(such as `plugin.yml`)_. **You do not need to use `commandapi-core` if you are shading**:
+To shade the CommandAPI into a maven project, you'll need to use the `commandapi-bukkit-shade` dependency, which is optimized for shading and doesn't include plugin-specific files _(such as `plugin.yml`)_. **You do not need to use `commandapi-bukkit-core` if you are shading**:

 Add the CommandAPI shade dependency: